HowTo: Raspberry Pi – Install speech output with eSpeak

 sudo apt-get install espeak

-Confirm the request or note that the installation will take up additional memory with “Y” and “Enter”.
+Confirm the request or the notice that additional memory is occupied by the installation with "Y" and "Enter".

 Start the first voice output